-Keep away from connecting one legacy slow speed device, like CD-ROM, together with another hard drive on the same IDE channel; this will decrease your integral system performance.
+Keep away from connecting one legacy slow speed device, like CD-ROM, together with another hard drive on the same IDE channel, this will decrease your integral system performance.

-Figure 2-10.
+Figure 2-8.
 Ultra DMA 66 Ribbon Cable Outline

 - The Master or Slave status of the hard disk drive is set on the hard disk itself.
-Please refer to the hard disk drive user's manual. - To connect Ultra DMA 100 & 133 devices on IDE1, IDE2 and Ultra DMA 100 & 133 devices on IDE3 or IDE4, an Ultra DMA 66 cable is required. - A red mark on a wire typically designates the location of pin 1.
+Please refer to the hard disk drive user's manual. - To connect Ultra DMA 100 & Ultra DMA 133 devices on IDE1 to IDE6, an Ultra DMA 66 cable is required.

+A red mark on a wire typically designates the location of pin 1.
 You need to align the wire pin 1 to the IDE connector pin 1, before inserting the wire connector into the IDE connector.